David City wrestling: Exceeding expectations

-OMAHA - Thursday at the state tournament initially confirmed coach Tahner Thiem's deepest fears.
+OMAHA - The first round at the state tournament initially confirmed coach Tahner Thiem's deepest fears.
 Although the David City roster had a handful of wrestlers experienced with Omaha, the state tournament and achieving on the big stage, most of the nine state qualifiers were unproven.

-That was never more obvious than in the first round when seven of the nine lost a match and were immediately on the brink of elimination.
+That was never more obvious than when seven of the nine lost their first match and were immediately on the brink of elimination.
 But almost as if a flip was switched, five Scouts came back Friday and fought through the consolation bracket.
 Four of those fought all the way to the medal stand.

 When the weekend had come and gone, David City was back in the top 10, two champions joined the program's illustrious history and, perhaps, a bridge was constructed for getting back to the top in the near future.